 Ensure that the value of nsslapd-pluginPath is the path where you installed the plug-in.
+For example, if you installed the plug-in in the /var/Sun/mps/lib directory, the value should be / var/Sun/mps/lib/novl-idm-pswd.so.
 Set the value of nsslapd-pluginarg0 to a password that will be used to generate an AES key used to encrypt user passwords.
 When you create the LDAP driver, you will configure the driver with this same encryption password.

 Solaris users should set the value of nsslapd-pluginPath to the path of the 32-bit version of the plug-in, even if the operating system is 64-bit.
+(See Step 2.)
 At runtime, the directory determines whether to load the 32-bit or the 64-bit version of the plug-in.

-3 Apply the novl-idm-pswd.ldif or novl-idm-pswd-win32.ldif file to the Sun directory.
+4 Apply the novl-idm-pswd.ldif or novl-idm-pswd-win32.ldif file to the Sun directory.

 To complete this step, you need to know the configuration administrator's DN and password.
-Typically, the DN will be "uid=admin,ou=Administrators, ou=TopologyManagement,o=NetscapeRoot".
+Typically, the DN will be "uid=admin,ou=Administrators, ou=TopologyManagement, o=NetscapeRoot".
 However, the password will vary.
 You also need to know the LDAP port used by your Sun directory.